ScanMountGoat/xc3_lib/xc3_wgpu_batch/README.md

 `xc3_wgpu_batch "Xeno 3 Dump/chr/ch/ch" wimdo xc3.bin --anim`

 The graphics API can be changed using the `--backend` argument.
 See `xc3_viewer --help` for details.
 This mostly applies to Windows users that may have better compatibility using `--backend dx12` instead of the default backend selection.

+Wismhd batch rendering will render a single instance at the origin for each individual model using the `name.root_group_models_model` naming convention shared with xenoblade_blender for easier debugging.